hmchou56/centra8/centra5/venue.md

 **15-minute by car to the venue**

 Tourist enterprises and local accommodation in Porto will charge a tourist tax of 2.00 € per person per night, up to a maximum of 7 nights for reservation.
-The tourist tax purpose is to minimize the difficulties that arise from the significant growth of tourism in Porto.